 Our Food Talks series is brought to you by Impact Hub Kings Cross in partnership with the Food Ethics Council, Organico,Think.Eat.Drink and London Food Link, part of Sustain: The alliance for better food and farming.

 19th Oct 2017 – MONEY: How can we imagine money working better for our food system?

 5th Dec 2017 – POWER: Is the future of our food in too few hands?

-The first event in the 2017 Food Talks series is WORKERS: Who’s going to make our food in the future? and takes placeon Thursday 30th March 2017 (6.30-9pm) at the Impact Hub King’s Cross.
+The first event in the 2017 Food Talks series was WORKERS: Who’s going to make our food in the future? and took place on Thursday 30th March 2017 (6.30-9pm) at the Impact Hub King’s Cross.

 - How will we get people with the right skills to make our food in the future?
 What can be done to skill up people?
 How can we make the farming, food, fishing and catering sectors exciting and attractive places to be?